Party for Freedom: Opposition (2012–2023)

 In the parliamentary elections of 12 September 2012, the PVV went from 24 to 15 seats (of 150), winning 10% of the vote.
 In October 2013, the party expelled Louis Bontes, but he kept his seat in parliament.

 During election night of the 2014 municipal elections, Wilders asked a crowd of his followers whether they wanted more or less Moroccans, to which the crowd replied with "Less, less, less".
 This led to commotion, including within the party.
 Some municipal and provincial councilors left the party, as well as MPs Roland van Vliet and Joram van Klaveren.
 Wilders was later found guilty of group insult in a second trial against him, but received no sentence.

 In the European Parliament election on 22 May 2014, the party kept its four seats in the European Parliament.
-MEP Hans Jansen died on 5 May 2015 and was replaced by Auke Zijlstra on 1 September 2015.
 On 16 June 2015, the Party for Freedom and other right-wing nationalist parties in the European Parliament formed the political group Europe of Nations and Freedom.
 Marcel de Graaff of the PVV and Marine Le Pen of the National Front became the first co-presidents of this group.